 Consignment Items

-You can use Auctria to track expenses for Consignment Items where you pay a percentage of the winning bid, or the item's value.
+You can use Auctria to track expenses for Consignment Items where you pay a percentage of the winning bid, a percentage of the value entered for the item, or a fixed amount.

-To use the consignment function, define a consignment category which sets the rules for your cost related to the consignment item.
-A consignment category is most useful when there are a several items with the same consignment rules.
-It saves entering the same rules for each item (similar to a Sales Tax category).
+To use the Consignment functions, you must define at least one Consignment Category.
+This sets the rules for your costs related to the Consignment Item.
+A Consignment Category is most useful when several items have the same consignment rules.
+It saves entering the same rules for each item.

 A travel package has a Value of $1000 and the Percentage of Winning Bid is set to 50.
 The Minimum Percentage Of Value is set as 40; and, the Maximum Percentage Of Value is set 80.